 (d) a defect of form.

-[Section 182ZG inserted by No. 31 of 2011 s.
+[Section 182ZG inserted: No. 31 of 2011 s.
 6.]

 182ZH.
 Enforcing decisions and conciliation agreements

 (1) A person to whom money is to be paid under a conciliation decision or a conciliation agreement may enforce the conciliation decision or conciliation agreement by filing in a court of competent jurisdiction (the court) —